School Committee - February 06, 2025

 This would be including for teachers and school administrators to use as they deem most appropriate for their own family needs.

-With an understanding, teachers will not be administering any tests or set deadlines for what's submitted on any significant religious holiday throughout the year.
+A form of this could be adopted by the Sharon Public Schools.
+With an understanding, teachers will not be administering any tests or set deadlines for work submitted on any significant religious holiday throughout the year.

 Many camp education and enrichment and travel study abroad programs start by mid-June.